ahmednuaman/grunt-scss-lint/README.md

 - Type: `Boolean`
 - Default: `false`

 Emits a Grunt event on scss-lint error called `scss-lint-error`.
+When set to `true` this will also prevent the errors themselves from being logged to the console.
+This is particularly useful when combined with `reporterOutput`.

 #### emitSuccess
 - Type: `Boolean`